Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Quickstart_Guide.md

 and Christendom Typesetter will save your essay as a PDF in its folder, and automatically open it in a browser tab.

+Read the [Formatting Guide](/Formatting_Guide.md) to learn how to implement formatting like block quotes and footnotes.